msukmanowsky/pyconca-2016-spark-tutorial/README.md

 git clone https://github.com/msukmanowsky/pyconca-2016-spark-tutorial.git
 ```

-If you've already cloned, make sure you `git pull` for the lastest.
+If you've already cloned, make sure you `git pull` for the latest.

 ## Import and open the Zeppelin Notebook